International Students Support

 For GSE CPT academic calendar and course registration deadlines, please refer to the Academic Calendars under the Student Records Office section.

-Final semester CPT: If a student has only 1 CU remaining in their final semester, they are not eligible for CPT.
+Final semester CPT: If a student has only 1 CU remaining in their final semester, they are not eligible for CPT in this last term.
 CPT is only permitted and approved as part-time when students have a minimum of 2 CUs remaining.
+Exceptions apply for degree required CPT programs such as TESOL.
+If you have questions about this, please consult Huan Yang, Associate Director & Case Manager, International Students (hyang7@upenn.edu).

 SSN application: If you do not have SSN and plan to apply for one using CPT, please note you may only apply within 30 days of your CPT I-20 start date.

-Requirements to complete: All academic requirements for CPT must be satisfactorily completed within the term in which the student is registered.
-Failure to do so will render the employment "unauthorized" and constitute a violation of immigration status.
+Requirements to complete: All academic requirements for CPT must be satisfactorily completed within the term in which the student has registered for CPT.
+Failure to complete the CPT academic requirements will render the employment "unauthorized" and constitute a violation of immigration status.

-Types of CPT: When school is in session (i.e., during a regular academic term–and in some cases the summer term), students may only apply for part-time CPT.
+Types of CPT: When school is in session, namely it is a regular academic term (if summer term is your final academic term, it will be considered as a regular term), students may only apply for part-time CPT.
 Students who accumulate 12 months of full-time CPT lose eligibility for OPT.

-- Full time CPT: Usually permitted only during school breaks.
+- Full time CPT: Can be over 20 hours/week.
+Usually permitted only during school breaks.
 Full-time CPT is not allowed when school is in session.

-- Part time CPT: Typically used when school is in session, or when summer is the final term of study.
+- Part time CPT: No more than 20 hours/week is allowed.
+Typically used when school is in session, or when summer is the final term of study.

 Optional Practical Training